 Our furry pals are quite playful, which is part of why they are such fun pets.
 If your animal companion is no longer feeling frisky, and has lost interest in their favorite toys, pain could be the issue.

 This one is often a sign of a medical emergency, and is definitely something to be taken seriously.
 Contact your vet right away if you notice this!

-If you notice any of these red flags, contact us, your local animal clinic, immediately!
+If you notice any of these red flags, contact us, your local animal clinic in Carlisle, ON, immediately!
 We are dedicated to offering top-notch veterinary care!

 !Social Media Icons